 Building a relationship with a new team member

 As soon as first impressions were made and Karoliina was brought up to speed on Commu’s mission, we decided to continue the discussion and learn to work together.
-We agreed on clear ground rules to ensure we were all on the same page and wanted to get to know each other and discover our vision for the company we were developing.
-By becoming acquainted and working together, we could make sure our personalities were compatible and that all the team members felt comfortable with one another.
+We agreed on clear ground rules to ensure we were all on the same page.
+We wanted to get to know each other and discover our vision for the company we were developing.
+By becoming acquainted and working together, we could make sure our personalities were compatible and all the team members felt comfortable with one another.
 As the division of responsibilities between team members started taking shape, we could all see what our future role would entail and whether we were happy with that.

 After all this, it soon became evident that Karoliina would become a partner in the business 😊.
 She signed the shareholders’ agreement two months after our first meeting.

 So now you have identified your team’s strengths and weaknesses and found a couple of potential candidates.
 That’s great!

 Deciding who moves forward in the process is rarely eas.
 You should always define the qualities and competencies that your new team member must possess in advance.
 When you find candidates who match your criteria, take steps to get to know them better.

 You may encounter a few bumps along the way

 If after searching far and wide you still cannot find an ideal new member to your team, you have to ask yourself: Would a compromise hurt the team more than not bringing a new team member on board at all?
 To answer this question, imagine you were buying a new house.
 Would you buy the best possible house that is available right now or wait for something even better to come along?
 We recommend taking the long-term perspective because it tends to result in a better outcome for the business.

 If you are desperate to find a new team member and there are no candidates who match your criteria, you may need to recalibrate your expectations in case they are unrealistic.